 Meg loves to share what she has learned as a self-published author and from going the more traditional route.
 The following workshops are currently available, though Meg is always happy to discuss what you are interested in and the needs of your group.
 Fees will vary based on travel time and group size.

 Writing For Children: This presentation clarifies the different categories in children’s books and focuses on middle grade books – Meg’s specialty.
 Advice will be shared on how to approach this audience, what popular books in the genre have in common, and how to be sure your manuscript is appropriate for and will appeal to elementary school kids.
 Meg will also share her experiences in successfully self-publishing this genre (with best-sellers and multiple awards) and marketing strategies.

 Interview Me!: Conducting a good interview for publication is more challenging than it might seem.
 Everyone has an agenda.
 Meg has a degree in public relations and has published dozens of interviews with everyday people, entrepreneurs, authors, and with movie stars like Sylvester Stallone and Kirk Douglas.
 What will you do when you are face-to-face with Dwayne “The Rock” Johnson?
 Meg can tell you what she asked him.
 She will also share the journalistic basics on interview preparation, conducting the interview, and putting it all together in an order that is interesting to readers.

 What Submission Editors/Publishers Want: Tired of rejection letters?
 One step you may be missing is presenting a manuscript that is pre-edited and clean.
 Publishers don’t have time to mess around.
 If they spot errors, they may just throw your novel in the recycle bin.
-As an editor with Pen-L Publishing, Meg will share the biggest faux pas (like having a timeline that doesn’t work) and what you can do to avoid them.
+As an editor, Meg will share the biggest faux pas (like having a timeline that doesn’t work) and what you can do to avoid them.